 But because we’re all about freedom and giving you full control over what you see when you browse the internet, we made it easy for you to activate and deactivate the feature as well as create exceptions for certain websites, both on iOS and Android.

-Convinced?
+Sounds good?
 Start browsing freely and away from snoops by downloading Firefox for your mobile today.